theupdateframework/python-tuf/docs/QUICKSTART.rst

 Step 5: Serve the Repository
 ----------------------------

-To make the repository accessible to clients, serve the metadata and target files via a web server.
-For example, using Python's built-in HTTP server:
+Now, make the repository available to clients by serving the metadata and target files with a web server.
+For example, with Python's built-in HTTP server:

 .. code-block:: bash